scvolabs/scvolabs-website/_posts/2015-11-02-situation-report-sprint-8.md

 image: home.png
 ---

-This is something of a milestone update: our alpha product is pretty much feature complete, and we are now accepting signups from anyone who is interested in taking the product for a spin.
+This is something of a milestone update: our alpha product is close to feature complete, and we are now accepting signups from anyone who is interested in taking the product for a spin.
 Head over to the [Good HQ](https://goodhq.org) homepage, hit *sign up* to get started, and then let us know how you get on!

 #### Done (technical):